-c.
-Reducing the consumption of petroleum fuel through efficient fleet policies.

-Center operators shall examine their center's fleet to determine which vehicles are necessary for center operations.
-Vehicles that are being consistently underutilized (driven less than 800 miles per month) for 3 consecutive months should be viewed as candidates for return.
+- c.
+Reducing the consumption of petroleum fuel through efficient fleet policies. - Center operators shall examine their center's fleet to determine which vehicles are necessary for center operations.
+Vehicles that are being consistently underutilized (driven less than 800 miles per month) for three consecutive months should be viewed as candidates for return.
 In order to retain these vehicles, justification must be provided to the National Office of Job Corps, Division of Program Accountability and Support.
-(Note: There are no eligibility requirements for returning a vehicle to GSA.)

-d.
-Establishing fleet standards that will lead to more efficient operations.

-Center staff shall acquire vehicles based upon the fleet standards established by the National Office of Job Corps, replacing high-fuel-consumption vehicles with fuel-efficient vehicles.
+(Note: There are no eligibility requirements for returning a vehicle to GSA.) - d.
+Establishing fleet standards that will lead to more efficient operations. - Center staff shall acquire vehicles based upon the fleet standards established by the National Office of Job Corps, replacing high-fuel-consumption vehicles with fuel-efficient vehicles.

 Center operators shall examine which of their vehicles are high-fuel-consumption vehicles and replace them with more fuel-efficient vehicles.
 Although vehicle returns may be made at any time, replacements must meet the eligibility requirements set forth by GSA.
-Vehicle replacements must follow the process outlined in Chapter 5, Section 5.15, R1.a, and Section 5.15, R1.b.
+Vehicle replacements must follow the process outlined in R1.a and R1.b above.

-Vehicle replacement standards are the criteria used to determine whether a GSAleased vehicle is eligible for replacement.
+Vehicle replacement standards are the criteria used to determine whether a GSA-leased vehicle is eligible for replacement.
 This information is listed in Exhibit 5-5, Minimum Requirements for Replacing Vehicles Leased From the General Services Administration Prior to the End of the Lease.